 Enter your breeding female’s recommended adult weight and her specific information on the adult dogs at maintenance calorie calculator here to find the correct amount of calories needed during these first four weeks.
 There is about a 30% upswing or downscale of caloric count, depending on the dog.

 The next step is to determine of those calories, how much of each required nutrient she should be eating each day.
-You can access the NRC nutrients calculator for adult dogs here.
+You can access the NRC nutrients calculator by ME for adult dogs here.

 Energy Density & Nutrient Density

 The difference between energy and nutrient density is: the energy density of food is the amount of calories a food has relative to its size or weight, while the nutrient density of food is the vitamins, minerals, fats, proteins, and carbs that calories are made up of.
 Making optimal use of calories ensures you are providing the right amount of energy your female needs and the nutrients she requires without having to overfeed.
 The energy density of the calories going into your dam should be adequate to support her in a state of maintenance during these weeks.

 It is usually easiest to reach for more mainstream foods for caloric feeding purposes when feeding breeding dogs because common foodstuffs generally have laboratory tested data available for dog owners to access.
 While many professional formulators have access to additional nutrients data (think duck heads!), many free/public databases do not and so if you are planning meals on your own, it’s best to keep it simple.